 What should I expect at a CE session?

 After the initial consultation, you will probably have a session each week, usually lasting between one and a half to two hours.
-Sessions are generally in small groups as group work is an essential part of the CE philosophy, providing an opportunity for individuals to share solutions and learn from each other.
+Sessions are generally in small groups as group work is an essential part of the Conductive education (CE) philosophy, providing an opportunity for individuals to share solutions and learn from each other.
 Learning in a group provides a positive learning environment, promotes interactivity and fun, and helps to motivate each individual.

 The group will carry out movement-based tasks of varying complexity and difficulty, either standing, sitting or lying down, and the conductor will ensure that each person is active and participates to the best of their ability.
 They will guide you towards finding a solution to carrying out a movement rather than carrying it out for you.
 It is a partnership, with the conductor passing to you the skills required to achieve tasks so that you can perform them on your own.
 It is sometimes said to be an apprenticeship in which skills are transferred and available then for use as you require.